ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 However, you do not need to create an account in order to use Tableau Public.
 We will use it today to make two charts, which we'll combine into a dashboard.
 [Here is a preview of what we'll make.](https://public.tableau.com/profile/miriam.posner#!/vizhome/IowaArtsGrants2015/Dashboard1?publish=yes) At the end of this tutorial, you'll find information on how to publish it to the web.
 For this exercise, you will need the [Iowa Arts Council Grants data CSV file](https://www.dropbox.com/s/lhanmm3v9ylccgz/Iowa_Arts_Council_Grants.csv?dl=0).

+## Tableau Public Application and Tableau Public Workspace Online

+You can use Tableau Public by downloading to your computer from https://public.tableau.com.
+Select Create and then Download.
+Then you can work offline without worrying about your internet connection.

+You also can go to https://public.tableau.com and select Create > Web Authoring to upload your data directly to Tableau online and work in their online environment.
+This is good for people who a) have a secure internet connection and b) don't have a laptop/desktop or don't have permission to install software on their laptop/desktop.

 ## 1. Choose your data source

 ### 1a.
 Getting your data